alphagov/govuk-network-data/README.md

 #### Edges

-Here our csv for edges has the headers; "source", "destination" (both page urls) and "weights" (occurrences).
+Here our csv for edges has the headers; "source", "destination" (both page urls) and "weight" (occurrences).
 This will take a few seconds to run for one days data.

 ```bash